chainofflowers/tribes/README.md

 - A. Indeed, it is: I had lot of fun writing it.
 This was the goal since the beginning: I'm  not a PRO developer,  this is just my hobby.

 - Q. Imagine I create a "tribe" in my local net, and then I expose the NNTP port.
 Is this a replicated cluster of NNTP servers?
-- A. <u>Tribes was not designed for production use</u>.
+- A. **Tribes was not designed for production use**.
 Btw, still is a _beta_.
 Functionally speaking: yes, you can get a replicated cluster of NNTP servers like this.

-- Q. I want to join the cluster, I have credentials, but the Bootstrap node is often slow.
+- Q. I want to join the cluster, I have credentials, but the Bootstrap node is too slow.
 What can I do?
 - A. You can use any node to bootstrap.
 Until the node is part of a tribe, and you can reach it, it is a "bootstrap node".
 This is by design of DHT.
 There is no "designated" first node.

 - Q. I want to start a tribe.